jagar2/Revealing-Ferroelectric-Switching-Character-Using-Deep-Recurrent-Neural-Networks/README.md

 # Revealing-Ferroelectric-Switching-Character-Using-Deep-Recurrent-Neural-Networks
 The ability to manipulate domains and domain walls underpins function in a range of next-generation applications of ferroelectrics.
 While there have been demonstrations of controlled nanoscale manipulation of domain structures to drive emergent properties, such approaches lack an internal feedback loop required for automation.
-Here, using a deep sequence-to-sequence autoencoder we automate the extraction of features of nanoscale ferroelectric switching from multichannel hyperspectral band-excitation piezoresponse force microscopy of tensile-strained PbZr0.2Ti0.8O3 with a hierarchical domain structure.
+Here, using a deep sequence-to-sequence autoencoder we automate the extraction of features of nanoscale ferroelectric switching from multichannel hyperspectral band-excitation piezoresponse force microscopy of tensile-strained PbZr<sub>0.2</sub>Ti<sub>0.8</sub>O<sub>3</sub> with a hierarchical domain structure.
 Using this approach, we identify characteristic behavior in the piezoresponse and cantilever resonance hysteresis loops, which allows for the classification and quantification of nanoscale-switching mechanisms.
 Specifically, we are able to identify elastic hardening events which are associated with the nucleation and growth of charged domain walls.
-This work demonstrates the efficacy of unsupervised neural networks in learning features of the physical response of a material from nanoscale multichannel hyperspectral imagery and provides new capabilities in leveraging multimodal in operando spectroscopies and automated control for the manipulation of nanoscale structures in materials.
+This work demonstrates the efficacy of unsupervised neural networks in learning features of the physical response of a material from nanoscale multichannel hyperspectral imagery and provides new capabilities in leveraging multimodal *in operando* spectroscopies and automated control for the manipulation of nanoscale structures in materials.

 Notebook can be run using google collaboratory